This guide to Amsterdam Centraal train station explains what to look out for when departing and arriving in the city by train.

 At Schiphol the train station is conveniently located in the middle of the airport.

-These Sprinter trains also call at Amsterdam Sloterdijk station where connections are available with trains heading to Alkmaar, Enkhuizen, Haarlem and Hoorn.
+These Sprinter trains also call at Amsterdam Sloterdijk station where connections are available with trains heading to/from Alkmaar, Enkhuizen, Haarlem and Hoorn.

 Booking tickets at Schiphol